openPCI/open-tao-pcis/theroom/readme.md

 An object zone is a zone attached to a moveable object that you wish to score from.
 You can test if the zone intersects other objects etc. using the `objZoneTest` scoring function.
 To create a zone, simply name a box object so it contains the `zone` keyword

 ## Examples
-Please see the excersize/ folder for examples.
+Please see the exercise/ folder for examples.

 # Functional scoring
 Scoring can be performed using functional scoring.
-To do this, simply define a scoringFunction in the excersize definition.
+To do this, simply define a scoringFunction in the exercise definition.
 You can use the Scoring API.
 This API defines the following helper functions for scoring: